tgirke/rcf/pages/manuals/manuals_linux-basics_intro.md

 ---
 layout: page
-title: Linux Basics - Introduction
+title: Linux Basics - Access
 permalink: manuals_linux-basics_intro.html
 ---

-## Introduction
-The scope of this manual is a brief introduction on how to get started using powerful Linux command-line utilities.

 ## How to Get Access?

+Many of the commands referenced here may work in any local `bash` shell, however we will focus on running these on the Linux HPC cluster.
+In order to gain access to the cluster, you will need to request an account and also download an SSH client.

+* Users at UC Riverside can apply for an account on our Linux clusters by sending an account request to Support (support@hpcc.ucr.edu).
 * Install your preferred ssh client on your local machine (we can help you with this).
-* Users at UC Riverside can apply for an account on our Linux clusters by sending an account request to Support (support@hpcc.ucr.edu).

 ### Windows